HIFU Risks & Side effects

 How often and how many sessions will I need?

-Maintenance sessions are necessary like any other anti-ageing treatment.
-We recommend HIFU every 9-18 months after the first course which is between 1-3 treatments, depending on the individual.
+Maintenance sessions are necessary, like any other anti-aging treatment.
+We recommend HIFU every 9-18 months after the first course, which is between 1-3 treatments, depending on the individual.

 Is there any downtime?